cbdso/aws-serverless-security-workshop/docs/04-ssl-in-transit/README.md

 ![](images/check-engine-version.png)

+Set the password for  encrypted_user.
+Use Corp123!

+SET PASSWORD FOR 'encrypted_user'@'%' = PASSWORD('Corp123!');

+Exit the SQL connection for admin and attempt to establish an unencrypted connection with the encrypted_user account with the following command.
+Replace the Aurora endpoint with the one the primary instance endpoint copied into your scratch pad from the previous step.

+mysql -h <YOUR-AURORA-PRIMARY-INSTANCE-ENDPOINT> -u encrypted_user -p

+You should be prompted with a password.
+Use Corp123!
+After entering your password, it should fail with ERROR 1045 (28000): Access denied for user 'encrypted_user'@'10.0.1.156' (using password: YES).
+This is because an encrypted connection is expected and required for this account.

+**PW Notes: Verify SSL Login Steps--may need to check if complete** Connect to your database this time using encryption with the following command.
+Replace the Aurora endpoint with the one the primary instance endpoint copied into your scratch pad from Step 5.

+mysql -h <YOUR-AURORA-PRIMARY-INSTANCE-ENDPOINT> -u encrypted_user --ssl-ca=/home/ec2-user/environment/aws-serverless-security-workshop/src/app/assets/rds-ca-2019-root.pem -p

+You should be prompted with a password.
+Use Corp123!
+After entering your password, it should login successfully and present with a mysql> prompt.

 ## Next step
 You have now further secured your data by enabling encryption in transit for your database connection!